 A quick test that reveals servo tuning issues, backlash, and geometric errors by tracing a circular path.

-Signs You Need Immediate Calibration
+Signs You Need Immediate CNC Calibration

 Don't wait for your scheduled calibration if you notice: